dutch-translators/ReIMG-Image-Resizer/README.md

-ReIMG-Image Resizer
+ReIMG Image Resizer
 ===========

-Dutch translation of the ReIMG-Image-Resizer by DaidIQ
+Dutch translation of the ReIMG Image Resizer by DaidIQ

 Installatie
 ===========